resbazSQL/lc-webscraping/_episodes/03-xpath-browser-scraping.md

 >
 {: .challenge}

-This page, unfortunately doesn't have any useful elements deliniated by id.
+This page, unfortunately doesn't have any useful elements delineated by id.
 As a final takeaway, most of these XPath queries have been well answered on stack overflow.
 It is worth searching on [Questions tagged "XPath"](https://stackoverflow.com/questions/tagged/XPath) when exploring a query you are trying to write.
 In the process of writing this lesson, I had to refer to three separate answers.

 > ## Discussion
 >